AnnoyedDev/DiscordSpotifyPresence/README.md

 # English

+## First and Foremost
+RENAME config.json.example to config.json
 ## Prerequisites

 1. **Git** (Optional if downloaded as ZIP): Ensure you have [Git](https://git-scm.com/) installed on your machine.
 For Windows users, you can also use alternatives like [GitHub Desktop](https://desktop.github.com/).